Search the website

 What is not considered antisocial behaviour?

-Having a dispute with your neighbours can be upsetting, but someone’s behaviour may not be classed as ASB if it's not persistent, or if there is no risk of harm.
+Having a dispute with your neighbours can be upsetting, but someone’s behaviour may not be classed as antisocial if it's not persistent, or if there is no risk of harm.
 Examples such as these are not considered antisocial behaviour:

 • Cooking smells